 Abbr.
-Inputs Dialog T Number by which the tool is called in the program (e.g. 5, indexed: 5.2) - NAME Name by which the tool is called in the program (no more than 16 characters, all capitals, no spaces) Tool name?
+Inputs Dialog Т Number by which the tool is called in the program (e.g. 5, indexed: 5.2) - NAME Name by which the tool is called in the program (no more than 16 characters, all capitals, no spaces) Tool name?
 L Compensation value for tool length L Tool length?
 R Compensation value for the tool radius R Tool radius R?
 R2 Tool radius R2 for toroid cutters (only for 3-D radius compensation or graphical representation of a machining operation with spherical or toroid cutters) Tool radius R2?
 DL Delta value for tool length L Tool length oversize?
 DR Delta value for tool radius R Tool radius oversize?
 DR2 Delta value for tool radius R2 Tool radius oversize R2?
 LCUTS Tooth length of the tool for Cycle 22 Tooth length in the tool axis?
 ANGLE Maximum plunge angle of the tool for reciprocating plunge-cut in Cycles 22 and 208 Maximum plunge angle?
 TL Set tool lock (TL: for Tool Locked) Tool locked?
 Yes = ENT / No = NO ENT RT Number of a replacement tool, if available (RT: for Replacement Tool; see also TIME2) Replacement tool?

-140 Programming: Tools
+148 Programming: Tools

 Abbr.
 Inputs Dialog TIME1 Maximum tool life in minutes.
 This function can vary depending on the individual machine tool.
 Your machine manual provides more information Maximum tool age?
-TIME2 Maximum tool age in minutes during T00L CALL : If the current tool age reaches or exceeds this value, the TNC changes the tool during the next T00L CALL (see also CUR_TIME).
+TIME2 Maximum tool age in minutes during TOOL CALL : If the current tool age reaches or exceeds this value, the TNC changes the tool during the next TOOL CALL (see also CUR_TIME ).
 Maximum tool age for TOOL CALL?
-CUR_TIME Current age of the tool in minutes: The TNC automatically counts the current tool life (CUR_TIME) .
-A starting value can be entered for used tools Current tool age? ТҮРЕ Tool type: Press the SELECT TYPE (3rd soft-key row); the TNC superimposes a window where you can select the type of tool you want.
+CUR_TIME Current age of the tool in minutes: The TNC automatically counts the current tool life (CUR_TIME).
+A starting value can be entered for used tools.
+Current tool age? ТҮРЕ Tool type: Press the SELECT TYPE (3rd soft-key row); the TNC superimposes a window where you can select the type of tool you want.
 You can assign tool types to specify the display filter settings such that only the selected type is visible in the table Tool type?
-DOC Comment on tool (up to 16 characters) Tool comment?
+DOC Comment on tool (up to 16 characters) Tool description?
 PLC Information on this tool that is to be sent to the PLC PLC status?
-PTYP Tool type for evaluation in the pocket table Tool type for pocket table?
+PTYP Tool type for evaluation in the pocket table.
+Tool type for pocket table?
 LIFTOFF Definition of whether the TNC should retract the tool in the direction of the positive tool axis at an NC stop in order to avoid leaving dwell marks on the contour.
-If Y is defined, the TNC retracts the tool from the contour, provided that this function was activated in the NC program with M148 (see "Automatically retract tool from the contour at an NC stop: M148" on page 321).
+If Y is defined, the TNC retracts the tool from the contour, provided that this function was activated in the NC program with M148 (see "Automatically retract tool from the contour at an NC stop: M148" on page 327).
 Retract tool Y/N ?
-TP_NO Reference to the number of the touch probe in the touch-probe table Number of the touch probe T_ANGLE Point angle of the tool.
+TP_N0 Reference to the number of the touch probe in the touch-probe table Number of the touch probe T_ANGLE Point angle of the tool.
 Is used by the Centering cycle (Cycle 240) in order to calculate the centering depth from the diameter entry Point angle?
-LAST_USE Date and time that the tool was last inserted via TOOL CALL LAST_USE Input range : Max.
-16 characters, format specified internally: Date = yyyy.mm.dd, time = hh.mm
+LAST_USE Date and time at which the TNC inserted the tool for the last time via T00L CALL.
+LAST_USE Input range : 16 characters max., format internally specified: Date = yyyy.mm.dd, time = hh.mm